 Abstract

 This exploratory study seeks to ask what does the audience gain and/or lose when the director’s vision differs from that of the author.
 I have posed this research question because the film left out several valuable pieces of information to help the audience fully understand the characters and their motives.
 The scope of this project will include articles and reviews about the book and movie of the same title (Waiting to Exhale), as well as the author (Terry McMillan) and the director (Forest Whitaker).
-The scope will also include my analysis of the book (which I will read) and the movie (which I will watch).
-I will not only compare and contrast the perspectives of the reviews, but I will include my perspectives in the comparison and contrast as well using Kenneth Burke’s dramatistic criticism and method.
+The scope will also include my analysis of the book and the movie.
+I will not only compare and contrast the perspectives of the reviews, but I will include my perspective in the comparison and contrast as well using Kenneth Burke’s dramatistic criticism and method.
 Due to the extensiveness of both the film and novel, I have chosen one scene representative of each leading character.
 Using Burke’s dramatistic pentad method: agent, act, scene, agency, and purpose (who, what, when, where, and why), will help me answer my research question, what does the audience gain and/or lose when the director’s vision differs from that of the author?

 Table of Contents